-If you are leaving a job with an employee-sponsored retirement plan, you can rollover your 401(k) into an IRA to give yourself better investment options, and potentially lower fees.
+If you are leaving a job with an employee-sponsored retirement plan, you can roll over your 401(k) into a traditional IRA to potentially give yourself better investment options and lower fees.

 Step 3: Make Contributions

-As of 2017, you can contribute up to $5,500 a year to a traditional or Roth IRA (or slightly more if you’re older than 50).
-In most cases, you’ll want to throw in as much as you can up to that amount each year to take full advantage of the power of compound interest.
+In many cases, it’s a good idea to invest as much as you can up to that amount each year to take full advantage of the power of compound interest.

 Step 4: Invest Your Funds

 1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.